vernierm/clean-architecture/README.md

 ### Notes
 After defining entities we should be able to write tests without mocks.
 The absence of test mocks is a good sign for this layer.

+In the use case layer we define the rules related to automatization of our system (interactors).
+Also interfaces and models for details (web, db) are exposed.